EU ministers close to deal on small euro zone budget

 His position was, to some extent, shared by Germany, Italy, Spain and Slovakia.
 But northern countries objected, worried about the extra spending and moral hazard, leaving the result well short of Macron’s vision.

-The only way the money could contribute to economic stabilization would be through adjusting the national contribution to investment projects co-financed by the budget.
+The only way the money could contribute to economic stabilisation would be through adjusting the national contribution to investment projects co-financed by the budget.

 In times of economic strength, a country would get less co-financing from the fund.
 Those in the doldrums could count on the euro zone budget picking up more of the tab than usual.